MatthieuHAMEL/Masm64-Playground/language_cheatsheet.md

 ### Pass parameters

+MS ABI :

-Put the values in RCX, RDX, R8, R9 (in that order)
+- Put the values in RCX, RDX, R8, R9 (in that order)

 e.g. for printf
 ```